PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 The regular 5-year license can be used to obtain an International Driving Permit, but you can’t do so with the temporary license..

-A Thai driving license is theoretically valid in all 10 ASEAN member nations of Southeast Asia.
+A Thai driver’s license is theoretically valid as an international license in all 10 ASEAN member nations of Southeast Asia.
 However, you may find it difficult to convince local traffic police in other ASEAN countries of this fact—if they’re in the habit of collecting bribes from foreign tourists to pad their income.

-Thai Driving License as a Form of ID
+Thai Driver’s License as a Form of ID

-A Thai driving permit can also be used as a valid form of identification inside Thailand.
-For example, you can use a Thai driving license to board a domestic flight instead of using your passport.
+A Thai driver’s license can also be used as a valid form of identification inside Thailand.
+For example, you can use a Thai driver’s license to board a domestic flight instead of using your passport.

 Here’s a few extra tips for when planning your trip to the land Transportation Office to make everything go as smooth as possible.

-• If working in Thailand, wait until you have your work permit before getting your driving license.
+- If working in Thailand, wait until you have your work permit before getting your driver’s license.
 A work permit eliminates the need for a residence certificate and saves you a lot of time (and possibly money).

-As a final word of caution—please be careful driving in Thailand.
+Before you take to the streets with your shiny new Thai driving license in-hand, please be careful driving here.
 This country has the 2nd most deadly roads in the world.

 When driving in Thailand, you must expect the unexpected.
 Thai drivers are notorious for ignoring traffic rules, driving under the influence of alcohol, speeding, and other dangerous behaviors.